 How long does pool tile last?

-Pool tiling longevity depends on the make and model of the same.
+Pool tile longevity depends on the make and model.
 But generally, most pool tiles will last somewhere between 5 to 10 years.
 And as with most other pool materials, the lifespan of your pool tiling also depends heavily on how you look after it.
 To ensure the longevity of your investment, look after your pool tiles by regularly cleaning and brushing them.
 And make sure to use acid washing as a last resort.

 Can you use vinegar to clean pool tiles?

 Yes, vinegar is a cost-effective and environmentally-friendly solution for simple build-ups and mild staining.
 You can use it as a way to maintain your pool tiles or when you are dealing with mild build-up or staining.
 It’s a great way to keep your tiles free of bacteria and keep them clean and sparkling.